Designing Simple Mechanisms: Reasoning about other players' beliefs

 \section{Reasoning about other players' beliefs}

 The study of simplicity is not only about refining strategy-proofness.
 Even mechanisms without dominant strategies can vary in how simple they are.
+In particular, some mechanisms require participants to reason about other players’ beliefs, in order to see that the mechanism is incentive-compatible.

-In some mechanisms, each player has to reason about the other players' beliefs.
 Consider bilateral trade with transfers; there is a seller who can produce an indivisible object, and a prospective buyer.
 The seller has a privately-known cost $C$ and the buyer has a privately-known value $V$.
 If a sale is made at some price $p$, then the buyer's payoff is $V - p$ and the seller's payoff is $p - C$.
-Otherwise both payoffs are $0$.
+Otherwise, both payoffs are $0$.

 One natural mechanism for bilateral trade is the double auction, studied by \cite{chatterjee1983bargaining}: The seller and buyer simultaneously submit offers, $s$ and $b$ respectively.
-They transact if and only if $s \leq b$, at price $\alpha s + (1-\alpha)b$, for parameter $\alpha \in [0,1]$.
+They transact if and only if the offer $s$ from the seller is greater than or equal to the offer $b$ from the buyer.
+The resulting price is a weighted average of $s$ and $b$, that is, $\alpha s + (1-\alpha)b$ for parameter $\alpha \in [0,1]$.
 Suppose for the moment that $\alpha = 0.5$, so the mechanism splits the difference between the two offers.
-Then neither side has a dominant strategy.
-The seller's utility-maximizing offer depends on the buyer's offer $b$; if the seller knew $b$, then they would set $s = b$ if $C \leq b$, and set $s > b$ otherwise.
+In this case, neither side has a dominant strategy.
+The seller’s utility-maximizing offer depends on the buyer’s offer $b$; if the seller knew the buyer’s offer $b$, then the seller would set $s = b$ if the seller's cost satisfies $C \leq b$, and set $s > b$ otherwise.

 Suppose it is common knowledge that both players are rational, that is, they both make offers that maximize expected utility.
 Since both offers are made at the same time, the seller does not know the buyer's offer $b$.
 Instead, the seller has to form beliefs about the distribution of $b$.
 Since the seller knows that the buyer is rational, the seller knows that the buyer's choice of $b$ depends on the buyer's value $V$ and on the buyer's beliefs about the seller's offer $s$.
 And that, in turn, depends on the buyer's beliefs about the seller's cost $C$, and the buyer's beliefs about the seller's beliefs about $b$.
 Thus, the seller's offer depends on a second-order belief; what the seller believes that the buyer believes about $C$, as well as a third-order belief; what the seller believes that the buyer believes that the seller believes about $V$, and so on.